-As a tourism operator, it is essential for you to have a Bushfire Action Plan for your business.
+As a tourism operator, it is essential for you to have a Bushfire Survival Plan for your business.
 As part of your duty of care, it is important that you make a reasonable effort to protect, educate and advise your guests about possible fire situations and what they are to do in the event of a fire.

 Planning is a continuous process.
 To be effective in an emergency, plans must be regularly checked, tested and updated as conditions in your business and environment change.